 Next was the gender.
 Although I've been striving to include more female roles in my plays, for this one, I wanted an even number of male and females among the main parts.
 (Don't worry.
 I include more females for the secondary roles.)

-So who to chose?
+So who to choose?
 A legal argument can be made that I have a right to use copyrighted characters (Jon Scieszka did so in his hilarious middle-grade novel Summer Reading Is Killing Me!), but not all lawyers may see it that way.
 Wanting to stay far away from any courtroom, I decided to limit my choices to those in the public domain.

 I also wanted characters who would be easily recognized by audience members as soon as they appear on stage.
 And I was aiming for a variety of ages, nationalities and personalities.